humbertLr/book_review/The big questions.md

 epistemology, the theory of knowledge some of the reasons why the notion of a belief being true is ==not as straightforward as it seems== 1).
-"What is it for an assertion or a belief to be true?"
+"What is it for an assertion or a belief to be true?" if and only if it corresponds to the facts